-- 3.1 Service registration and withdrawal - Patient can receive the service from a community pharmacy of their choice.
-The provision of this service is dependent on receipt of a Patient Treatment Notification form provided by NHS Highland (Appendix 1). - Individuals can only register with one pharmacy for this service. - If the patient does not have a PCR, the community pharmacist should create one to document relevant care issues (record under "care issues"). - The community pharmacist will order sufficient medication from the pharmaceutical company or wholesaler to ensure continuous treatment of the patient, however, no longer than 14 days before treatment initiation. - Community pharmacies will be required to source the drug as per the agreed process for each manufacturer.
+3.1 Service registration and withdrawal

+- Patient can receive the service from a community pharmacy of their choice in Argyll & Bute.
+The provision of this service is dependent on receipt of a Patient Treatment Notification form provided by NHS Greater Glasgow & Clyde (Appendix 1). - Individuals can only register with one pharmacy for this service. - If the patient does not have a PCR, the community pharmacist should create one to document relevant care issues (record under "care issues"). - The Board will ensure that the pharmacy contractor receives the prescription in good time before the start of treatment (normally 7 14 days). - The community pharmacist will order sufficient medication from the pharmaceutical company or wholesaler to ensure continuous treatment of the patient, however, no more than 14 days before treatment initiation. - Community pharmacies will be required to source the drug as per the agreed process for each manufacturer.
 The order has to be signed by a pharmacist and must include the prescription reference numbers to the supplier on each occasion (see separate order form). - Patients can choose to withdraw from service at any point.